Permitting Status

 Regulatory framework

 Under the site’s UR zoning, BESS is a permitted use.
 No Conditional Use Permit, no public hearing, limited formal public input.
+SEPA review is the main avenue for community comment.
+The window is 14 days.

 What’s in the ordinance